Luxury Real Estate: Collaboration between Agency and Notary

 3.1 Smooth transmission of information

-Once the sales agreement has been signed, the agency and its negotiators must send the notary's clerk:
+Once the preliminary sales agreement is signed, the agency must forward the following to the clerk:

 3.2 Joint management of specific clauses